 "The only thing that can force those big companies to do more research on safety is government regulation." - Geoffrey Hinton, AI pioneer, British-Canadian computer scientist

-Regulators in the UK and EU are investigating Grok for generating nonconsensual images.
+Regulators in the UK and EU are investigating Elon Musk's Grok for generating nonconsensual images.
 These safety lapses on X violate domestic laws and international human rights frameworks.
+The furore started on X in late December 2025, and continued well into 2026.

-European officials view this as a test for the Digital Services Act.
+European officials view this as a test for the Digital Services Act (DSA).
 Enforcement must include penalties to show that safety rules are binding legal requirements for platforms.
+Europe is known for general strictness on such matters.

 Organizations warned the US government about the risks of deploying Grok without testing.
 This crisis underscores the need for transparent assessments before any public model deployment.